trapperjoe/TPL5111-Raspberry-Pico-W/README.md

-The low powwer enable timer TPL5111 from Adafruit allows for extremly low energy to be "wasted" during times, when there is  no processing power needed.
+The low power enable timer TPL5111 from Adafruit allows for extremly low energy to be "wasted" during times, when there is  no processing power needed.
 A Raspberry Pi Pico W for instance would typically require a current of 50mA or more during run time.
 There are several options to reduce the current via software.
 But all I have seen so far cannot bring the current below 1mA. theoretical a good battery pack of 2400mAh would give the Pico enough power to run 100 hours.
 But what if you want to run longer, without having the possibility to connect to a wired adapter?